 What is botulinum toxin type A?

-Why inject botulinum toxin into the bladder?
+Why inject botulinum toxin type A into the urinary sphincter?

 What should I expect before the injection procedure?